vanvalenlab/intro-to-deepcell/data_annotation/DeepCell_Label_interactive_demo.md

 #### Inverting light/dark (pixel-editing mode)
 Inverting the grayscale input image in pixel-editing mode can sometimes help visualization of the label overlay image.
 To invert the image, press the "i" key while in pixel-editing mode.
 This will not affect the image display when in whole-label mode.

+### Highlighting labels
+The "h" key will turn highlighting on and off.
+Highlighted labels work slightly differently in pixel-editing and whole-label modes, so we will cover highlighting in more detail later.
+Turning highlighting on and off only affects how the labels are displayed to you, and does not affect the actual labels in the file.

 ### Changing the part of the file being displayed
 Each of these controls will only work if there are alternate parts of the file to be displayed.
 Eg, you can't change frames in a file that only has a single frame.